bhaprayan/m3/README.md

 <img src="documentation/block_diagram.png" width="50%">

-BAbove is a block diagram of Generation and Rendering stages.
+Above is a block diagram of Generation and Rendering stages.
 Arrows showa linear set of dependencies in the program.
 CPU-executed components arein yellow, and GPU components are in green.

 * **Voronoi** - Compute a random Voronoi Map of N voxels using the Fortune Sweep Library.